100 Reasons for Cloudy Swimming Pool Water!

 - Lack of clarifier doesn't make pools cloudy.

-A properly equipped and treated pool will not be cloudy, even if clarifier
+A properly filtered, circulated and treated swimming pool will not be cloudy, even if

 Links that might help . . .